Special Offer 15% on selected products starts on November 3rd, Use code ESKAPAS24

 Best Greek Islands for Travelers with Disabilities

-Best Greek Islands for Travelers with Disabilities : Kythnos
+Best Greek Islands for Travelers with Disabilities: Kythnos

 Useful tips in Greece for people with disabilities

-Make sure you do some research before booking your holidays on the Greek islands.
+Do some research before booking your holidays on the Greek islands.
 Here are some useful info and tips for people with disabilities planning a trip in Greece:

 • Find more information about ferry travel in Greece.
-Learn about on-board ferry amenities, accessibility features and travel regulations for travelers with disabilities.
+Learn about on-board ferry amenities, accessibility features, and travel regulations for travelers with disabilities.

-• The best time to visit the Greek islands for people with disabilities is from mid-June to October.
+• The best time for people with disabilities to visit the Greek islands is mid-June to October.
 If you wish to avoid the crowds, you can visit one of the larger islands off-season.

-• Bear in mind that during the winter months some accessibility services such as sea access equipment and wheelchair-friendly resorts may be unavailable.
+• Bear in mind that during the winter months, some accessibility services, such as sea access equipment and wheelchair-friendly resorts, may be unavailable.

 GDPR